AdeVedA/AInterfAI/readme.md

 ```

 You can use any local model compatible with Ollama (`mistral`, `qwen3`, `gemma3`, `gpt‑oss`, etc.).
+If you have very little resources (RAM and VRAM), take a gemma3n:e4b, or smaller (mistral:7b, deepseek-r1:latest)

 **B.** Download the embedding model `"nomic-embed-text:latest"` (RAG will not be possible without it):